openstack/neutron/doc/source/policies/blueprints.rst

 the cycle it was targeted at.
 For these cases, the work flow to get the spec into the next release is as follows:

-* The PTL will create a <release>-backlog directory during the RC window and move all specs which didn't make the <release> there.
+* During the RC window, the PTL will create a directory named '<release>' under the 'backlog' directory in the neutron specs repo, and he/she will move all specs that did not make the release to this directory.
 * Anyone can propose a patch to neutron-specs which moves a spec from the previous release into the new release directory.